diogocosta876/Sistemas-Distribuidos-Shopping-Lists/README.md

 ![Alt text](docs/readme_images/image.png)

-Make sure to run the DB first, then the Router and only then the client
+Make sure to run the DB first and only then the Router in order for the hashring to be recognized